MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Hash_Tables.md

 ```

 You can use all of the properties and methods of Hashtable objects in Windows PowerShell, including Contains, Clear, Clone, and CopyTo.
-For more information about Hashtable objects, see "System.Collections.Hashtable" on MSDN.
+For more information about Hashtable objects, see [System.Collections.Hashtable](http://msdn.microsoft.com/en-us/library/system.collections.hashtable\(v=vs.110\).aspx) on MSDN.

 ### Object Types in HashTables